 The Airport has no formal policy addressing interest rate risk.
 The majority of the Airport's funds are invested in the Spokane County Investment Pool.
-The average length of maturity of the investments of the Pool was 400 and 420 days at December 31, 2020 and 2019, respectively.
+The average length of maturity of the investments of the Pool was 1.52 and 1.10 years at December 31, 2021 and 2020, respectively.

-Additional information on the Spokane County Investment Pool interest rate risk is contained in the Spokane County Comprehensive Annual Financial Report.
+Additional information on the Spokane County Investment Pool interest rate risk is contained in the Spokane County Annual Comprehensive Financial Report.

-Custodial risk:
+Custodial risk